Mabuza359/Task-2-FUTURE_DS_01/README.md

 # 🎯Key Business Questions Answered

--This analysis addresses the following strategic questions:
+- This analysis addresses the following strategic questions:

--What is the overall churn rate, and how does it compare to industry benchmarks?
+- What is the overall churn rate, and how does it compare to industry benchmarks?

--How does contract type influence customer retention and long-term loyalty?
+- How does contract type influence customer retention and long-term loyalty?

--Which payment methods are associated with higher churn risk, and why?
+- Which payment methods are associated with higher churn risk, and why?

--How does customer tenure impact churn behavior at different lifecycle stages?
+- How does customer tenure impact churn behavior at different lifecycle stages?

--What customer segments represent the highest churn risk, and how can they be proactively targeted?
+- What customer segments represent the highest churn risk, and how can they be proactively targeted?

 # 🛠️Tools & Techniques

 The project was executed using:

--Microsoft Excel – Primary analysis and dashboard platform
+- Microsoft Excel – Primary analysis and dashboard platform

--Pivot Tables – Data summarization and cross-tabulation
+- Pivot Tables – Data summarization and cross-tabulation

--Data Cleaning – Handling missing values, standardizing formats
+- Data Cleaning – Handling missing values, standardizing formats

--Data Visualization – Charts, graphs, and conditional formatting
+- Data Visualization – Charts, graphs, and conditional formatting

--Interactive Dashboard Design – Slicers, timelines, and dynamic elements
+- Interactive Dashboard Design – Slicers, timelines, and dynamic elements

--KPI Metrics – Key performance indicators for quick insights
+- KPI Metrics – Key performance indicators for quick insights

 # Overall Customer Churn
 The dataset reveals an overall churn rate of approximately 27%, meaning more than one-quarter of customers discontinue the service.
 This represents a significant revenue leakage opportunity.